audience-professionals

 Where the backlog starts

 Work reading usually starts in Safari, Mail, team chat, Notes, or a PDF someone sent late in the day.
 That is why import anywhere and use the share extension matter more than a giant promise about speed.
+If your backlog already sits in read-it-later apps like Readwise, the import path is what decides whether the workflow actually sticks.

 Why pace control helps

 A short news piece and a dense memo should not use the same reading style.
 Reading modes gives you room to move fast on the easy parts and slow down when the text asks for it.
+Professionals working through heavy contracts and case files can dig into speed reading for lawyers for a more specific take.

 When audio is the better fit